What if I Was Involved in an Accident While Driving for Uber or Lyft?

 What to Do After an Uber or Lyft Driver Injures You

-As with any motor vehicle accident, if you’ve been injured in an accident while driving for Uber or Lyft, exchange contact and insurance information with the other drivers involved.
-Seek medical attention as soon as possible, and report the accident to your insurance company and rideshare company.
+As with any motor vehicle accident, if you've been injured in an accident while driving for Uber or Lyft, exchange contact and insurance information with the other driver or drivers involved.
+Seek medical attention as soon as possible, and report the accident to your personal insurance company and rideshare company.

 Once you've taken these actions, you should also speak with an experienced personal injury lawyer.
 Even if you believe that you had partial or full liability for the accident, an experienced car accident lawyer can meet with you for a free case evaluation and answer your legal questions.